cybernet/job-broker/README.md

 * `broker-initialized` - After a call to `broker.connect()`.
 This event is raised when all the queues registered with the broker initialised.
 * `broker-started` - This event is raised when all the queues that are registered with the broker are now listening for messages.
 Queues should be started when the `queue-ready` event is raised.
 * `broker-stopped` - After a call to `broker.stop()`.
 This event is raised when all the queues that were listening for messages are no longer listening for messages.
+* `config-loaded` - When the broker is loaded without a config file (with dynamic configuration), this event is emitted after the config has been loaded.

 Structure of a broker event notification